gregv12/fluxtion-server/docs/plugin/writing-a-service-plugin.md

 }
 ```

-You may also boot from YAML using `FluxtionServer.bootServer(Reader, LogRecordListener)`; YAML maps directly to
+You may also boot from YAML using `MongooseServer.bootServer(Reader, LogRecordListener)`; YAML maps directly to
-`AppConfig` and `ServiceConfig` fields.
+`MongooseServerConfig` and `ServiceConfig` fields.

 ## Worker services and agent threads

 - A worker service must implement `com.fluxtion.agrona.concurrent.Agent`.
 - In `ServiceConfig`, set `agent(groupName, idleStrategy)` to host it in a runner thread.
-- The server selects an idle strategy using `AppConfig.getIdleStrategyOrDefault(...)` when necessary; per-group
+- The server selects an idle strategy using `MongooseServerConfig.getIdleStrategyOrDefault(...)` when necessary; per-group
-  overrides are supported via `AppConfig.agentThreads`.
+  overrides are supported via `MongooseServerConfig.agentThreads`.

 ## Testing your service